You're $99 away from FREE SHIPPING!

-Argan oil is a rare treasure.
-It comes from trees that grow in the harsh climate of the Moroccan desert, making it one of the scarcest oils in the world.
-Its effects on our bodies when used as an ingredient in beauty products are strikingly potent.
+Argan oil is a rare and underappreciated treasure.
+It comes from the kernels of trees that grow in the harsh climate of the Moroccan desert, making it one of the scarcest oils in the world.
+Its benefits as a beauty product are strikingly potent.
+Still, even many users privy to the argan oil secret need to realize they aren't getting the full range of its potential benefits.

 Nearly Gone for Good

-The crazy thing is, the tree was almost extinct just a few decades ago.
+The crazy thing is that the tree was almost extinct just a few decades ago.

-Pure Argan oil contains a host of nutrients.
+Pure Argan oil contains a host of powerful nutrients, including:

 - Vitamin A